Egypt Travel Tips: Ultimate Guide to Visiting Egypt

 Food in Egypt

 If you’re staying in local hostels or hotels be prepared that you’ll be served a LOT of food.
-Quite often for breakfast, I was receiving a few bread rolls, 8 balls of falafel, hummus, omelet, hard boiled eggs, french fried, yogurt and a fresh smoothie.
+Quite often for breakfast, I was receiving a few bread rolls, 8 balls of falafel, hummus, an omelet, hard-boiled eggs, french fried, yogurt and a fresh smoothie.
 It was impossible to eat it all!

 How to Get Around Egypt